Trade Test Transmissions

 Trade Test Transmissions is the fourth studio album by English pop punk band Buzzcocks.
-It was released on 2 June 1993 by record label Castle and was their first release in fourteen years, following up 1979's A Different Kind of Tension.
+It was released on 14 June 1993 by record label Castle Communications on their sub-label Essential Records and was the band's first release in fourteen years, following up 1979's A Different Kind of Tension.
 The music was quite different from their earlier material with nods to the power pop scene popular at the time.

 Reception

 Trade Test Transmissions has been generally well received by critics.

 Jason Crock of Pitchfork was generally favourable, though writing "the album remains a strictly diehards-only affair."
 CMJ later qualified it as "a superb record which oddly got lost in the shuffle".

 Track listing

 All songs written and composed by Pete Shelley, except as noted.

 Personnel

+Adapted from the album liner notes.